 How gender bias in vehicle design and testing is harming women on the road

-At LeasePlan, we stand for equality for all.
-We believe that everyone has a contribution to make, no matter their gender.
-Unfortunately, work remains to be don’t when it comes to equality – including in our own automotive industry.
-In the spirit of International Women’s Day we #ChooseToChallenge our own industry about why there’s hidden gender bias in vehicle design and testing.
+At LeasePlan, we stand for equality for all because we believe that everyone has a contribution to make, no matter their gender.
+Unfortunately, sexism still pervades the automotive industry.
+In the spirit of International Women’s Day we are looking to break the bias our own industry about why there’s hidden gender bias in vehicle design and testing.

 Time to challenge gender bias